7 min read

 Key Facts:

-A:White coat syndrome occurs when blood pressure readings are higher in medical settings than at home, caused by anxiety or stress.
-It affects up to 30% of people and happens due to the body's stress response releasing hormones that raise heart rate and constrict blood vessels.
+A:White coat hypertension occurs when blood pressure readings are consistently higher in medical settings than at home.
+It is caused by anxiety or the body's stress response, which releases hormones that raise heart rate and constrict blood vessels.
+It affects up to 30% of people and can lead to sustained hypertension over time if left unmonitored.

 If you're living with high blood pressure, you might know this feeling: at home, your numbers are "okay."
 But the moment you walk into the clinic, your blood pressure suddenly jumps.
-That spike in the doctor's office has a name: white coat syndrome (also called white coat hypertension).
+That spike in the doctor's office has a name: white coat hypertension (also called white coat syndrome).

 It happens when your blood pressure rises in medical settings due to anxiety or stress.
 You're not imagining it—it's a real physiological response that affects up to 30% of people who get their blood pressure checked.